erica/now/README.md

 ## Usage

 ```
-% now
 OVERVIEW:

 Check the time at a given location, "now Sao Paolo Brazil".
+Locations

-Locations are diacritical and case insensitive.
-Use postcodes, cities,
+are diacritical and case insensitive.
+Use postcodes, cities, states,
-states, countries, even place names like "now Lincoln Memorial"
+countries, even place names like "now Lincoln Memorial"

-Set a reference time with `at`: "now --at 5PM Bath UK"
+When it's this time here: "now --local 5PM Bath UK"
-Retrieve the reference time with `when`: "now --when 5PM Bath UK"
+When it's that time there: "now --remote 5PM Bath UK"

 Valid time styles: 5PM, 5:30PM, 17:30, 1730.
 (No spaces.)

-USAGE: now [--time <time>] [--when <when>] [<location-info> ...]
+USAGE: now [--local <local>] [--remote <remote>] [<location-info> ...]

 ARGUMENTS:
   <location-info>

 OPTIONS:
-  -@, -t, --at, --time <time>
+  -@, -l, --at, --here, --local <local>
-                          At this local time
+                          When it's this local time
+  -r, --when, --there, --remote <remote>
-  --when <when>           When it's this time at that location
+                          When it's this remote time
   -h, --help              Show help information.

 % now sao paolo brazil
-São Paulo 10:09:43 PM (GMT-3 Brasilia Standard Time)
+São Paulo 3:50:58 PM (GMT-3 Brasilia Standard Time)
-% now --at 4:30PM sao paolo brazil
+% now --local 4PM sao paolo brazil
-São Paulo 7:30:00 PM (GMT-3 Brasilia Standard Time)
+São Paulo 9:00:00 PM (GMT-3 Brasilia Standard Time)
-% now --when 4:30PM sao paolo brazil
+% now --remote 4PM sao paolo brazil
-Local 1:30:00 PM (MDT Mountain Time)
+Local 1:00:00 PM (GMT-3 Brasilia Standard Time)
 ```

+*Note: Bug filed because help is showing `when` and not `remote` as the value for the remote time.*

+## Known issues

+* This can break at the edges of daylight time changes.
+* Casting times (local and remote) will break when VPNs change your "location"

 ## Dependencies